 These ginger chicken potstickers are easier to make than they appear.
 You buy the wonton wrappers so that part is taken care of.
 All you have to make is the delicious filling.
-I love the chicken because it doesn’t feel as heavy as others, and the ginger makes these really fresh tasting.
+I love the chicken because it doesn’t feel as heavy as other meat fillings, and the ginger makes these taste really fresh.

-If you want to create pretty pleats on your dumplings, like we did, you can watch this short video we grabbed from youtube to see how it’s done. :)
+If you want to create pretty pleats on your potstickers like we did, you can watch this short video in our other post to see how it’s done. :)

 Hungry for more?